HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 | star_dist         | Distance to the star (in parsecs).       | star_dist         | reduce-star-target.csv | EXOSIMSCSVFile | dist (pc)                | target_list.csv  | AYOCSVFile |              |         |                        |                         |                    |                     |
 | yield_earth       | Yield of Earth-like exoplanet candidates | exoE_det_alt_mean | reduce-earth.csv       | EXOSIMSCSVFile | exoEarth candidate yield | observations.csv | AYOCSVFile |              |         |                        |                         | sum                |                     |

-Once the yield packages are loaded and  parsed, a getter can be called on the directories (i.e. `ayo.get('yield_earth')`) to return the corresponding value from the yield code.
+Once the yield packages are loaded and parsed, a getter can be called on the directories (i.e. `ayo.get('yield_earth')`) to return the corresponding value from the respective yield code.

 Yield input packages (YIPs) specifying input coronagraph parameters can also be read in and accessed using the same file node and directory structure.
 This allows users to access key coronagraph performance metrics that serve as critical inputs to these yield codes.
-In order to process the YIPs, `yieldplotlib` uses `yippy` as a backend though the user interface is the same as for the AYO and EXOSIMS directories.
+In order to process the YIPs, `yieldplotlib` uses `yippy` as a backend, though the user interface is identical to accessing the AYO and EXOSIMS directories.

 ## Plotting

 ### Generic and Comparison Plots

-`yieldplotlib` extends the commonly used python plotting package `matplotlib` to take advantage of the wide variety of customization options that  `matplotlib` offers, as well as the extensive knowledge base many users of `yieldplotlib` will have with that package.
+`yieldplotlib` extends the commonly used Python plotting package `matplotlib` to take advantage of the wide variety of customization options that  `matplotlib` offers, as well as the extensive knowledge base many users of `yieldplotlib` will have with that package.
 The `yieldplotlib` generic plots are designed to be used for single yield run visualizations and can make scatter plots, standard plots,